 The Erickson Discovery Grants are directed to student-initiated projects in the sciences, engineering, social sciences, humanities, and arts that provide experience in all facets of the research, scholarship, or creative processes.
 This includes conceptualization of a question or focus, proposal writing, identification and implementation of methods, and communication of results (reporting, exhibition, or performance).
 Projects should be primarily the student's own work; although the project may be related to the supervising faculty member's research or scholarly interests, it should not simply provide assistance to faculty work.

 The grants may be used to cover living expenses and project costs (supplies, materials, books, specialized software, travel for the purpose of data collection, etc.).
 Note: Funds will be deposited to student accounts and therefore may have an impact on student aid or be applied to outstanding charges.

 Penn State undergraduate students from all campuses in all fields of study may apply for a grant.
 Students are eligible for grants in the summer following their first year through the summer before the year in which they will graduate (limit of one grant per student).
-Recipients must be enrolled at Penn State for at least one semester following the summer work.
+Recipients must be enrolled full-time at Penn State for at least one semester following the summer work.
 Students must have a Penn State faculty supervisor who is available during the summer to consult with the student and evaluate how the project is conducted.
-Eligible projects include laboratory and field research, scholarly inquiry, and creative work in music, art, theatre or other fields.
-Study abroad, travel unrelated to research, and projects not grounded in an academic discipline are not eligible for Erickson Discovery Grant funding.
+Eligible projects include laboratory and field research, scholarly inquiry, and creative work in music, art, theatre, and other fields.
+Study abroad, travel unrelated to research, and projects not grounded in an academic discipline are not eligible for Discovery Grant funding.

-Questions about the Erickson Discovery Summer Grants should be directed to Dr. Mary Beth Crowe, Assistant Vice President and Assistant Dean for Undergraduate Education, 417 Old Main, 814-863-1864, or firstname.lastname@example.org.
+Questions about the Erickson Discovery Grant Program should be directed to Dr. Mary Beth Crowe, Assistant Vice President and Assistant Dean for Undergraduate Education (814-863-1864, firstname.lastname@example.org).